chapmanu/sfmc-custom-content-block/README.md

 ## Salesforce Cloud Package

 To create a Custom Content Block a salesforce package needs to be installed with the proper configuration.
-Currently IS&T only has access to create and install packages.
+Currently IS&T William and Mike only has access to create and install packages.

 ### Custom Content Block Component